 I’ve written blog posts about the more positive links people have drawn between houses and family emotions in the past and how memories about place could forge a strong sense of personal identity.
+I’ve also developed this further into an article published earlier this year.
 The parental home could be profoundly important in this meeting of memories and identities.
 Some writers explicitly evoked the profound link between childhood, parental home, and parents and its role in personal identity.
 In her early journals, written before 1797, Elizabeth Fry explained that her father’s home was at Bramerton, ‘near a pretty village,’ where she lived from two till five years old when the family left to live at Earlham, and where ‘I believe, many of my early tastes were formed’.
 She described the way the ‘impressions then received remain lively on my recollection’ thus: ‘here, I think, my great love for the country, the beauties of nature, and attention to the poor, began’.
 She then linked this place with her mother and her own later religious devotion recalling their walks ‘in the old-fashioned garden’ where her mother told her the story of Adam and Eve.
 Collectively her parents within the parental home were at the root of her sense of self.

 The identity constructed in this manner could be firmly regional.
 Thomas Bewick, 1753-1828, was the son of a tenant farmer and collier in Northumberland who established himself as a renowned artist of the natural world, disseminated widely through his wood engravings.
 In his memoir, he lovingly recreated the domestic scene of his childhood activities in his parental home at Cherryburn, locating his father in particular with the home and its surroundings.
 A poignant example of rooting parent into place lies in his memory of going fishing after completing his tasks at home: ‘and well do I remember to this day, my father’s well known whistle which called me home… this whistle I learned to imitate and answered it as well as I could and then posted home’.
 For Bewick, his father personified the traditional Northumberland world, its social structure, its employments, and its culture, much of which he felt was disappearing.
 Like other autobiographers, Bewick nostalgically mourned the loss several overlapping worlds through the medium of his parental home and parents.